shsagir/play-area-sync/docs/deployment-methods-uni.md

 You can not `pull` the changes from the web storage back into your Git repo.
 While this might looks odd at first: this design keeps your Git repo clean of temporary, binary and other blob.
 Use Git only for code deployment, not to manage all of your Apps runtime data.

+### Git overwrite but not deletes

+The old files will be overwritten with the ones that have been updated thru Git.
+However, Git deployment will not delete anything.
+So when you delete a file from your Git repo it will be still there in the webspace.
+This is the safe default to deal with "runtime contents".
+When you implement something like an image upload form, you will upload additional contents to your web storage.
+Those files are generated on the webspace directly.
+So they are not part of Git repo.

 ### Not all applications work well with Git

 Git deployment is great when your App skeleton has clean folder structure with exclude patterns and [Composer](/composer) support.
 [Laravel](/install-laravel) and [Symfony](/install-symfony) are poster childs for good Git support.
 [WordPress](/install-wordpress) and other CMS are not Git compatible, out-of-the-box (while good [hacks](install-wordpress-pro) are available).